navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

 # Build a network speed monitor in bash with AWK

-Sometimes we need to measure the network speed of a server but some services like `speedtest` are not useful because we want to check our bandwidth with another cloud service and not the internet itself.
+Sometimes we need to measure the network speed of a server, but services like `speedtest` are not useful because we want to check our bandwidth against another cloud service and not the internet itself.

 ## AWK to the rescue

 We can write a simple script in AWK to parse the `/proc/net/dev` pseudo-file which contains network device status information.
-AWK is a [programming language](https://dev.to/rrampage/awk---a-useful-little-language-2fhf) for manipulating columns of data that we can't solve with a simple `sed` command and a regex.
+AWK is a [programming language](https://dev.to/rrampage/awk---a-useful-little-language-2fhf) to manipulate columns of data that we can't solve with a simple `sed` command and a regex.

-But before talk about the AWK script, we should define the sentences in bash that we need in this script.
+But before talking about the AWK script, we should define the sentences in bash that we need in this script.
 Or, you can jump to the end to find the complete script 😁.

-## The bash part
+## The bash side

 We need to create a `.sh` file with an infinite loop to print the network speed every 2 seconds.